Companies I've worked with

 The word design comes from Latin designo, same origin as designate: “To mark out and make known; to point out; to indicate; to show; to distinguish by marks or description”.
 It is about communicating an idea, not just composing it....

-I ran several studies of contextual observation with video support in train stations around Sunnyvale and Mountain View, CA. With the help of expert Anthropologists and video-researchers from the NRC-SV, I then observed and analysed the traits and behaviours of hundreds of passengers interacting with services like Uber, Lyft, local company shuttles and public transportations.
+I ran contextual observation studies with video support at train stations around Sunnyvale and Mountain View.
+With expert Anthropologists and video-researchers from the Nissan Research Center, I observed and analysed the behaviours of hundreds of passengers interacting with Uber, Lyft, local company shuttles, and public transport services.

 (All work is under non-disclosure agreements)